WebDevSimplified/fem-getting-started-with-javascript/lessons/03-running-javascript/A-what-is-javascript.md

 description: "Understanding what JavaScript is and why it's essential for modern development."
 ---

-## JavaScript Is Everywhere
+# What Is JavaScript?

-JavaScript is primarily used for web development, but it can be run in many environments.
+JavaScript is a scripting language primarily used for web development, but it can be run in many environments.

 ### 1. **Browser (Frontend)**